pytorch/pytorch/docs/source/notes/numerical_accuracy.rst

 On Ampere Nvidia GPUs, pytorch by default uses TensorFloat32 (TF32) to speed up mathematically intensive operations, in particular matrix multiplications and convolutions.
-When operation is performed using TF32 tensor cores, only first 10 bits of input mantissa are read.
+When operation is performed using TF32 tensor cores, only the first 10 bits of the input mantissa are read.
 This leads to less accurate results, and surprising results such as multiplying a matrix by identity matrix produces results that are different from the input.
 Most neural network workloads have the same convergence behavior when using tf32 as they have